 The default Ethernet configuration should work for most users.
 Simply connect the 8743-CL controller to your Ethernet router, install and run the Picomotor application software that came with the product.
-After a few seconds, mostly depending on network TCP/IP negotiation with router and/or computer (e.g., Peer-to-Peer), the software should automatically 'discover' the controller on the network and Picomotor control may begin.
+After a few seconds, mostly depending on network TCP/IP negotiation with router and/or computer, the software should automatically 'discover' the controller on the network and Picomotor control may begin.
+Please be aware that the computer will not be able to discover the controller if the network does not have a DHCP server (included in most routers) because the 8743-CL does not support auto-negotiation of IP addresses.
+If the network lacks a DHCP server, the 8743-CL must be configured for static IP addressing.

 This controller supports the following network protocols: IP, TCP, UDP, ICMP, DHCP, PPP, ARP.
 Additionally, Sockets interfacing is supported.
-Note that the 8743-CL server can handle up to 4 sockets.